GuyKh/py-iec-api/README.md

-# python-boilerplate-project
+# py-iec

-A python boilerplate project using poetry
+A python wrapper for Israel Electric Company API

 ## Technology and Resources